Coy Gibbs, son of NASCAR legend and father of Xfinity driver, dies - NewsBreak

 The official cause of death was not immediately announced.

 Coy was the vice chairman of Joe Gibbs Racing, according to his bio.
-He not only had a racing career, but was also once an assistant NFL coach, according to the Athletic .‘I know you’re at peace now’: Aaron Carter’s siblings mourn his death at 34
+He not only had a racing career, but was also once an assistant NFL coach, according to the Athletic .

 Coy’s son Ty clinched the 2022 NASCAR Xfinity Series title on Saturday at Phoenix Raceway.
 Coy was there to witness his son’s victory, the Athletic reported.